 Days_Available = 40 – Credit_Hours * 7.7083 (Summer II)

-Unlike the classroom offerings defined above, field offerings are required components of a program’s curriculum that cannot be delivered at any other time during the academic year.
-As such, support for these offerings is formally budgeted and the Office of Academic Affairs does not use the formal criterion defined above to determine whether or not a field course is running fiscally in the black.
-The Dean will, however, work with the Department Heads to review and evaluate Field program budgets to ensure these offerings are run as efficiently as is academically possible.
+Unlike the classroom offerings defined above, field offerings are required components of a program’s curriculum that are typically delivered over summer.
+As such, support for these offerings is formally budgeted and the Office of Academic Affairs does not use the formal criteria defined above to determine whether or not a field course is fiscally viable.
+The portfolio Dean will, however, work with the Department Head to review and evaluate field program budgets to ensure these offerings are run as efficiently as possible.